ddev/ddev/docs/users/providers/pantheon.md

 If you have ddev installed, and have an active Pantheon account with an active WordPress, Drupal 7, or Drupal 8 site, you can follow this quick start guide to spin up a pantheon site locally.

-1. Authenticate with Pantheon
+1. Authenticate with Pantheon.

     a.
 Login to your Pantheon Dashboard, and [Generate a Machine Token](https://pantheon.io/docs/machine-tokens/) for ddev to use.

     b.
 Run `ddev auth-pantheon <YOUR TOKEN>`

-2. Select the site you want to provision locally from your Pantheon Dashboard
+2. Select the site you want to provision locally from your Pantheon Dashboard.

 3. Select the environment you want to provision locally.

 3. Get a copy of the site code base from Pantheon.
 We recommend enabling the "Git Connection Mode" if not already enabled, and using `git clone` to checkout the code locally.

 4. Create a new backup of the site.
 This can be done by navigating to Backups->Backup Log->Create New Backup. _Note: this must be done every time you want the latest state of your Pantheon environment provisioned locally._

-5. Configure the local checkout for ddev
+5. Configure the local checkout for ddev.

     a.
-Navigate in your terminal to your checkout of the site codebase
+Navigate in your terminal to your checkout of the site codebase.

     b.
 Run `ddev config pantheon`

     c.
-Follow the configuration prompts, selecting the Pantheon environment you want to sync from
+Follow the configuration prompts, selecting the Pantheon environment you want to sync from.

 6. Run `ddev pull`.
 The ddev environment will spin up, download the latest backup from Pantheon, and import the database and files into the ddev environment.
 You should now be able to access the site locally.

 ## Requirements

 In order to use ddev with Pantheon.io, you need to meet the following requirements:

 - ddev is installed on your system.
 See [Installation instructions](../../index.md#installation) if you haven't installed yet.

 - A [Pantheon.io](https://pantheon.io/) account.
 You can create a dev version for free.

 - Authentication with Pantheon.
 See instructions below.

 ## Authentication